by Michelle Jones

 This column includes our printer friendly budget worksheets and much more to help you plan a successful budget plan and get out of debt.
 If you try one budget system and it doesn't quite work for you, try another one.
 Or, better yet, create your own with our help.

-Before we get to our free budgeting worksheets please note that our website and monthly Ezine, Living a Better Life®, are overflowing with great money-saving tips.
+Before we get to our free worksheets please note that our website and monthly Ezine, Living a Better Life®, are filled with thousands of great money-saving tips.
 Be sure to sign up for your membership if you haven't already and recommend us to your friends.
-It's FREE!
+Membership is FREE!

 There often seems to be a great number of budgeting and financial planning tools available on the market.
 Funny how they are constantly coming up with new ones when the solutions are really quite simple and have been around for ages.
 Learn how to create a budget that works for your family and do it yourself.